daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 * Rang 4: Captivate With Starshine
 * Rang 4: Expert Follower
 * Rang 5: Do You Know Who I Am?
-* Rang 6: Transcend the Script ou Improved Companion
+* Rang 6: Transcend the Script ou Compagnon amélioré

 **Intrusions du MJ:** Fans are endangered ou hurt on your behalf.
 Someone in your entourage betrays you.
 Your show, tour, contract, ou other event is canceled.
 The media posts photos of you in an embarrassing situation.